1080° Snowboarding: Reception

 1080° Snowboarding received "generally favorable reviews," according to Metacritic, falling just two points short of "universal acclaim".
 Nintendo Power stated that "Whether you like freeriding or going for Phat Air, you're going to have fun in 1080°."
 Josh Smith from GameSpot called it "one of the best values in both sports and racing gaming".
 The game was widely recognized as a leader among snowboarding titles at the time.
 Edge described it as the "most convincing video game emulation of the snowboarding experience so far," noting its serious tone, which contrasted with other Nintendo games.

 The game's graphics were highly praised for their quality on the Nintendo 64.
 Smith lauded the graphics for their crispness, smoothness, and detail, with minimal polygon dropout.
 Reviewers also praised the game's camera work, realistic physics model, and its depiction of speed.
 The game's snow effects were particularly highlighted, as sun reflections varied appropriately between fluffy and packed snow, which also behaved differently in-game.
 Minor graphical issues, such as occasional pop-up, misplaced shadows, and slight lag when racers passed through trees, were noted but considered insignificant.

 Although Edge gave 1080° Snowboarding a generally positive review, it found faults with the game's AI, accusing it of "cheating" due to its tendency to allow CPU opponents to quickly catch up near the end of races.
 The review also criticized the AI's simplicity, noting that the CPU followed a "limited series of predetermined routes," making it possible for players to predict when the AI would fall over, which allowed them to pass with little satisfaction.
-Edge also criticized the delay in the game's PAL release, calling it "frankly ludicrous" and suggested that, with Nintendo's limited number of major releases at the time, any quality title was likely to top the charts easily.
+Edge also criticized the delay in the game's PAL release, calling it "frankly ludicrous" and suggesting that, with Nintendo's limited number of major releases at the time, any quality title was likely to top the charts easily.
 Electronic Gaming Monthlys team of four reviewers criticized the small number of courses, saying the game needed more variety and was over too soon.
 Shawn Smith and John Davison still came away with a positive impression, with Davison saying 1080° Snowboarding exemplified "just how good Nintendo is at creating an overall experience", while John Ricciardi and Dan Hsu felt it was overall "not bad" but that players would be done with it after just a few days.

 Other publications were more enthusiastic.
 Next Generation stated that 1080° Snowboarding set the standard for the snowboarding genre, and multiple publications compared it to how Wave Race 64 revolutionized water-based racing, praising its ability to capture the excitement of snowboarding.
 GamePro described the snowboard racing as "intense, addictive, and great fun".